felippe-regazio/unilight/README.md

 # Unilight

 Unilight is a unicode string highlighter.
-It uses `unicode variations` to highlight raw strings for almoast any programming language.
+It uses `unicode variations` to highlight raw strings for almost any programming language.
 The output can be used anywhere that accepts unicode chars.
 Unilight has no dependencies, e.g.

 ```
 /**